Cleeng/mediastore-sdk/README.md

 Config.setOfferSelectionUrl("https://client-website.com/plans"); // recommended for info page when the customer has no active plan

 Config.setTheme(); // more informations in the [Styling] section.
-Config.setVisibleAdyenPaymentMethods(["card", "googlepay"]); // array of payment methods that will be presented in checkout
+Config.setVisibleAdyenPaymentMethods(["card", "googlepay"]); // array of payment methods that will be presented in Checkout and MyAccount
-// available options: 'applepay', 'bancontact_card' 'bancontact_mobile', 'card', 'googlepay', 'ideal', 'sofort' Config.setHidePayPal(); // option to hide PayPal, by default PayPal will be visible when configured
+// available options: 'applepay', 'bancontact_card', 'bancontact_mobile', 'card', 'googlepay', 'ideal', 'sofort' Config.setHidePayPal(); // option to hide PayPal, by default PayPal will be visible when configured

 // Auth methods